Russian Trading System: RTS Index

 The RTS Index (RTSI) was first calculated on September 1, 1995.
 It is now the official indicator of Moscow Exchange.
 The RTSI is a capitalization-weighted composite index calculated based on prices of the 50 most liquid Russian stocks.
 The Index is calculated in real time and denominated in US dollars.

-The RTS Index (RTSI) reached its highest point at 2,498.10 on 19 May 2008 (closing price: 2,487.92), which was during the global financial crisis of 2008.
+The RTS Index (RTSI) reached its highest point at 2,498.10 on 19 May 2008 (closing price: 2,487.92), which was during the 2008 financial crisis.